 When I thought about "what I wanted to be when I grew up," being an artist made sense.
 I already was one.
 Despite this easy affirmation, I didn't believe that art could change the world.
 My smart, curious, big-hearted brain just couldn't imagine an artist making significant and positive impacts for the environment.
 Perhaps my greatest failure of imagination to date.

 Back then, my dream job was to be an environmental lawyer or a marine biologist.
 These were people making real, visible, measurable victories for wild places and animals.
 At 18, I accepted an au pair position in the Swiss Alps and moved to Switzerland with my life savings as a lifeguard - to chase snow, learn German and experience something other than the suburbs where I grew up.
-I travelled solo all over Switzerland, Italy, Austria, Greece, Spain and the Netherlands with a backpack and sketchbook.
-When I came home I chose to take art and psychology at my top choice university.
+These months spent exploring unfamiliar cities and wild places with a backpack and sketchbook were huge gift to my introverted self.
+I came home feeling more like myself than ever and chose to take art and psychology at my top choice university.

 In the next four years I studied how individuals and communities develop, adapt to change and thrive.
 I earned a degree in Psychology.
 I went to Burning Man, started teaching art full time and dreamed about a time when I could paint every day.

 When I stopped dreaming and started doing, that's when this current journey began.

 If the Marisa Pahl Institute was a real thing, it would be about:

 1. Lifting up rad folks doing exceptional work in support of the environment (and writing them big league cheques)